iliasmc/sports-networks-project/README.md

 Files created by our team:

-- `group_formations.py`: Functions for grouping player positional data into the 4-2-3-1 and 3-3-2-2 formations.
+- `group_formations.py`: Functions for grouping player positional data into the planned formations (Taken from the `LineUp` parameter in the xml data).
 - `role_extraction.ipynb`: TODO.
 - `roles.py`: TODO.
 - `plot_data_by_formation.ipynb`: Visualize the results using the ETH color palette.